remygatins/BlackSeaBass_project/practice_data_analysis.md

 > Note: In the Lotterhos lab module, ddocent-2.7.8 was added to the conda environment “lotterhos-py38” within the anaconda3/L2020-03 module.

+## The files need to be in the following format: PopID_filename.F.fq.gz and PopID_filename.R.fq.gz

-## Check that the fastq file names comply with the naming convention required by dDocent.
+# 4.1 Rename files to comply with the above naming convention required:

-My fastq files came out of NCBI in the following format: SRRxxxxxxxx.sra_1.fastq (forward reads) and SRRxxxxxxxx.sra_2.fastq (reverse reads).
+> My fastq files came out of NCBI in the following format: SRRxxxxxxxx.sra_1.fastq (forward reads) and SRRxxxxxxxx.sra_2.fastq (reverse reads).

-They need to be in the following format: PopID_SRRxxxxxxxx.F.fq.gz (forward reads) and PopID_SRRxxxxxxxx.R.fq.gz (reverse reads).
+> They need to be in the following format: PopID_SRRxxxxxxxx.F.fq.gz (forward reads) and PopID_SRRxxxxxxxx.R.fq.gz (reverse reads).

-> Note: We do not have information on the Pop ID so we will call them all Pop1.
+> Note: We do not have information on the Pop ID in this study so we will call them all Pop1.

 > Note: gz means the file is compressed.

-To batch-rename the files:
+You will need: request resources in Discovery and a code to batch-rename the files.

+## Request Discovery resources

 In terminal, login to Discovery and navigate to where your working fastq files are:

-cd /scratch/tbittar/
+`cd /scratch/tbittar/`

-Type the following code to get access to resources:
+Type one fo the the following codes to get access to resources:

-srun -p debug -N1 --pty /bin/bash
+`srun -p debug -N1 --pty /bin/bash`

 > This will give you 20 mins to work.
 Retype when needed.
+Use this to check your code is working on 1-2 files.

+`srun -p lotterhos -N 1 --pty /bin/bash`

+> This will give you 24h to work.
+Use this if 20 min is not enough to rename and compress all files.

+*To use Lotterhos Lab resources, you need to ask Dr. L to be added as a user ahead of time.
+To check if you are a user type `groups $USER`.
+If you are successfully added to the group, you will see:

+tbittar : users lotterhos

-**I could only come up with a two-step code (two for-loops) to batch-rename the files:**
+## Script to batch-rename files (I could only come up with a two-step code (two for-loops) to batch-rename the files):

 **1st step** - this will replace the extension .sra_1.fastq with an .F and the extension .sra_2.fastq with an .R in all files in the folder: